garylirocks/quickrefs/microsoft-entra-id.markdown

   - ADFS issues "is managed" claim based on whether the device object is in the "Registered Devices" container
 - Window Hello For Business (WHFB) requires device writeback to function in Hybrid and Federated scenarios

+### Keys and tokens

+When you register or join a device, two pairs of keys are generated ans stored in the device's security module (eg. TPM)

+- Device key
+- Transport key

+The device gets a Primary Refresh Token (PRT), which is valid for 14 days, and auto-refreshes

+- There is also a **session key** embedded in the PRT
+  - The session key hardware-bound, can't be stolen
+  - It is used to sign the PRT (called **token binding**), to make sure the PRT can't be used on another device
+- The PRT is used to get other tokens
+  - The request would be signed by the session key
+- A client application gets its own refresh token and access token
+  - Refresh token (long-lived, default to 90 days, gets regenerated)
+  - Access token (short-lived, usually one hour)

+Token brokers

+- WAM (Web Auth Manager), for Windows 10 and above
+- MS Auth App, for Android and iOS
+- When your app/script uses MSAL, it utilize the brokers
+- The brokers interact with browsers

 ### Debugging

 ```sh